P^2O: Joint Policy and Prompt Optimization: P O: Joint Policy and Prompt Optimization

 \subsection{Overview of P$^2$O Framework}

-We propose P$^2$O, a framework designed to overcome the exploration bottleneck in RLVR.
-Standard RL methods often fail on ``hard samples''—instances where the current policy yields zero successful trajectories—leading to vanishing gradients.
-P$^2$O addresses this by treating the prompt template as a dynamic latent variable that is jointly optimized with the policy parameters.
+To recover critical learning signals on hard samples, we introduce Joint Policy and Prompt Optimization (P$^2$O), a framework that synergizes the continuous parameter updates of policy optimization with the discrete semantic search of prompt optimization.

-As illustrated in Figure~\ref{fig:method_main}, P$^2$O operates as an alternating maximization procedure comprising two distinct phases: (1) \textbf{Policy Optimization with Context Distillation}, where the model internalizes the reasoning capabilities elicited by optimized prompts; and (2) \textbf{Evolutionary Prompt Optimization}, where a genetic algorithm discovers new prompts to crack the remaining hard samples.
+As illustrated in Figure~\ref{fig:method_main}, P$^2$O alternates between two phases: (1) \textbf{Policy Optimization with Context Distillation:} The model learns from prompt-guided trajectories but updates its parameters using the original input, forcing it to internalize the newly discovered reasoning steps.
+(2) \textbf{Evolutionary Prompt Optimization:} As the policy improves, we apply GEPA to evolve new prompts targeting the remaining hard samples.